spoonfloor/baby-eats/docs/migrations.md

 - All transformations should be small, testable, reversible.
 - StepNode is always the mental model.
 - Blank lines are real nodes and persist across BLUR/SAVE unless removed by DELETE or ESC.
-- Display numbers are never stored in DB; always derived.
+- Display numbers (grouped per heading) are never stored in DB; always derived.

 ==============================================
 MIGRATION STATUS